Key highlights

 Google Merchant Center is also the only way to create paid advertising campaigns on Google Ads (formerly Google AdWords), the number one online advertising platform.

-Google Merchant Center is different from Google Business Profile.
+One thing to note is Google Merchant Center differs from Google Business Profile.
 Google Business Profile (formerly Google My Business) is a free service to create online profiles for any business type.
 Merchant Center showcases the products and services of online and offline retail companies.

 Benefits of integrating Google Merchant Center with WooCommerce